 Physical Conditions – Veteran Disability Claims

-Veterans can get disability benefits for their service-related health conditions to offset the many costs these disabilities can generate, such as medical bills and lost earning ability.
-While these claims promise financial relief for veterans’ injury expenses, they can also end up becoming a headache themselves when they are denied by the VA.
+Veterans can get disability benefits for their service-related physical conditions to offset the many costs these disabilities can generate, such as medical bills and lost earning ability.
+While these claims promise financial relief for veterans’ injury expenses, they can also become headaches when the VA denies them.

 Bartlett Legal Group offers free consultations so veterans can meet with accredited attorneys to answer their questions.
-Our team of experienced veterans’ disability lawyers can assist you in appealing the denial of your claim to get you the veterans’ disability benefits you are entitled to and help you stabilize after suffering from the financial effects of your condition.
+Our team of experienced veterans’ disability lawyers can assist you in appealing the denial of your claim.
+We will strive to get you the veterans’ disability benefits you qualify for.
+Then, we can help you stabilize after suffering from the financial effects of your condition.

-To contact Bartlett Legal Group to schedule a free consultation on your veteran disability claim you can either call (850) 332-6434 or schedule through our contact page.
+To contact Bartlett Legal Group to schedule a free consultation on your veteran disability claim you can call (850) 332-6434.
+You can also schedule through our contact page.

 Common Physical Conditions in Veterans’ Disability Claims